4 min read

 The macro volatility and crude oil price collapse in late 2018 rocked the boat during oil producer budget planning season.
-Now, E&P spending is a fast-moving target as the new year gets underway – more than any year in recent memory.
+As a result, E&P spending is a fast-moving target as the new year gets underway – more than any year in recent memory.

 The oil business is highly cyclical.
 That $100bn addressable oilfield market figure can easily swing by 20-30 percent year-over-year.
-Staying at the cutting edge of budget changes is absolutely critical for market intel teams.
+So staying at the cutting edge of budget changes is critical for market intel teams.

-Using AlphaSense, we discovered that about 35 percent of customers in the market (by spending) have provided public capex budget guidance as of late January.
+Using AlphaSense, we discovered that about 35 percent of customers in the market (by spending) had provided public CAPEX budget guidance as of late January.
 These announced budgets add up to a 1.5 percent increase year-over-year in 2019.

-That’s where things stand now – the starting point baseline, if you will.
-But the 2019 market size picture is still extremely dynamic.
+That’s where things stand now – the starting point baseline.
+But the 2019 market size picture is still highly dynamic.
 More likely than not, the year will finish with a different story than these early budgets indicate.
-Keeping up with oil producers’ body language is also important, and that’s where we turn our attention next.
+Keeping up with oil producers’ body language is also essential, and that’s where we turn our attention next.

-The nuanced management commentary accompanying these the early investment plan announcements for 2019 are just as important as the numbers.
+The nuanced management commentary accompanying the early investment plan announcements for 2019 is just as critical as the numbers.
 In December 2018, management teams often couched their 2019 budget discussions as “preliminary.”

 The underlying tone of management commentary can inform a view of revision risk.
-So in addition to collecting the figures, thematic queries are also extremely important.
+So, in addition to collecting the figures, thematic queries are also essential.

 “In the event of incremental and sustained oil price weakness, we have the operational flexibility to slow activity further…”

-Meanwhile, WPX qualified their $1.6bn spending program saying that if oil is $50-$55/bbl then “we need to peel some capital back.”
-(AlphaSense users can log in to view full transcript)
+Meanwhile, WPX qualified their $1.6bn spending program saying that if oil is $50-$55/bbl, then “we need to peel some capital back.”
+(AlphaSense users can log in to view the full transcript)